bxdoan/bxdoan/README.md

 <div align="center">

-> It’s your place in the world; it’s your life.
-Go on and do all you can with it, and make it the life you want to live.
+> Life comes at a cost.
+Wouldn’t it be arrogant to die before you’ve repaid that debt?

-> — Mae Jemison —
+> — Yuuji Kazami —

 </div>